aidankmcalister/locallytics/packages/locallytics/README.md

 - **TypeScript-first** with full type safety
 - **Kysely-based** database adapter with support for Postgres and SQLite

-### Differentiators

-- Competes with Plausible, Fathom, and PostHog
+### What Makes It Different

-- "Better Auth for analytics"  everything runs in your app
+- Everything runs in your app – complete control over your data
-- Open-source SDK
+- Open-source SDK with no vendor lock-in
 - Developer-first DX with TypeScript and modern tooling
+- Self-hosted by design – no external dependencies
 ---

 ## Installation